 Prevention of and Response to CYBERBULLYING – Safe and Caring Schools Leadership Forum

 The Province of Manitoba is committed to supporting school communities in providing safe and caring learning environments.
-School division teams and educational partner representatives have been invited to attend the Prevention of and Response to CYBERBULLYING – Safe and Caring Schools Leadership Forum being held on
+The Prevention of and Response to CYBERBULLYING – Safe and Caring Schools Leadership Forum was held on

 Student Services Summer Institute 2013